 Every year, a list of books representing the literary heritage of the 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands is distributed by the Library of Congress’s Center for the Book during the National Book Festival.
-Each book is selected by a local Center for the Book or state library and most are for children and young readers.
+Each book is selected by a local Center for the Book or state library.
 Books may be written by authors from the state, take place in the state, or celebrate the state’s culture and heritage.
-For 2022, states picked both a Young Readers’ Selection and an Adult Readers’ Selection (below).
-View Georgia’s previous selections and those of the other participants here.
+This list began with mostly books for young readers, but an adult list was added in 2022, so each year, states pick both a Young Readers’ Selection and an Adult Readers’ Selection.
+View Georgia’s 2023 selections and those of the other participants here.
 Watch videos with previous years’ honorees and other events done in conjunction with the National Book Festival and affiliate centers for the book here.

 In Impossible Moon, a young girl undertakes an impossible trip to the moon, makes friends with the stars, and brings back something priceless in this gentle and lyrically told picture book about family, history, and memory.
 Grana used to tell the best stories, and Mabel used to long to soar through the heavens.
 Nowadays, Grana mostly lies in bed and Mabel stays close to home.
 But one day, Grana asks, “If we can touch the moon, then what is impossible?”
 So Mabel decides to do just that, embarking on a journey through the stars where The Seven Sistahs, The Big Dipper, and other constellations help her on her quest and teach her about African mythology and African American history.
 With the support of her new companions, Mabel reaches for her biggest dream yet: to make her sick grandma well again.